 So what treatment is available?

 Besides being extremely uncomfortable and in the case of surgery quite expensive, these devices do not guarantee any success and are often abandoned by their user.

 The truth is no single treatment will work for everyone and as always, it is worth consulting with your doctor before making a decision.

 How can we help?

 Don't just hear it from us, hear it from one of our long-standing clients, Rozanne Oliff (above).
-Shortly after purchasing her bed, Rozanne was able to banish her sleep apnea machine and increase her sleep performance dramatically.
+Shortly after purchasing her adjustable bed, Rozanne was able to banish her sleep apnea machine and increase her sleep performance drastically.